The “Business” Of Saving Animals

 Your Organization’s Signature Programs

 What are your primary programs?
 Great visitor outreach?
 Resident rehabilitation?
-Describe them.
+Describe them here in detail.

 Your Organization’s Location

 Describe how your organization’s location benefits your mission.
 Are there good signage opportunities?
 Are you close to many population centers?
 Airports?
 Universities?
 Do you have a great veterinary program nearby?
 Is the climate ideal?
 List anything you can think of to sell your location!

 Describe your visitation strategy.
 What hours, days, and seasonal considerations should someone know about?
 What is your tour structure if you’re open to the public?
 How do people make visitation reservations?

 Who’s your audience?
 Who supports you?
 How will you grow the following segments?